 Early History of the Hyndeley family

-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hyndeley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hyndeley research.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hyndeley History in all our PDF Extended History products and printed products wherever possible.

 Hyndeley Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hyndeley are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hyndeley include: Hindley, Hindeley, Hindle, Hyndley and others.